 - River Valleys reserves the right to take appropriate action on any debt owed to the council.

 - River Valleys will first attempt to collect funds owed from the responsible party(ies).

 - After 45 days, River Valleys may take further action, including referral to a collection agency or other steps.

 - Unresolved indebtedness may impact an individual’s volunteer role(s) and/or girl and member participation, including:

 - An individual appointed to any service unit volunteer role with debt totaling $500 or more not paid within 45 days of the specified due date will be removed from and/or denied appointment to that role(s).
-See policy: Volunteer Removal
+See policy: Volunteer Eligibility

 - An individual appointed to a money-managing troop volunteer role with debt totaling $500 or more not paid within 45 days of the specified due date will be removed from and/or denied appointment from that role(s).
-See policy: Volunteer Removal
+See policy: Volunteer Eligibility

 - Money managing troop roles include: troop leader, troop cookie/fall product manager, troop treasurer, troop family giving, and Juliette mentor.